turbonomic/Turbo-ScenarioAsCode/actionMergeTest/README.md

 ![Individual container resizing actions](./screenshots/individual%20container%20resizing%20actions.png)

 ### Before action merge improvement
 There are in total 12 individual container resizing actions (the top one in the screenshot above is a merged action on Workload Controller which we'll talk about later).
-To execute all actions, there would be 12 restarts on the same deployment, which is very disruptive, especially in this scenario where there are 2 pod replicas, and each has 2 containers.
+To execute all actions, there would be 6 restarts on each of the 2 pod replicas of this deployment, especially in this scenario where there are 2 containers in the pod, which is very disruptive.

 ### After action merge improvement
 All individual container actions are merged onto one deployment:
-![Merged action on WorkloadController](./screenshots/merged%20action%20on%20workload%20controller.png) There will be only one restart on the deployment to make all corresponding changes to set the desired resources on the 2 set of container replicas (`cpu-mem-load` and `cpu-mem-load-test-sidecar`).
+![Merged action on WorkloadController](./screenshots/merged%20action%20on%20workload%20controller.png) There will be only one restart on each of the 2 pod replicas of this deployment to make all corresponding changes to set the desired resources on the containers (`cpu-mem-load` and `cpu-mem-load-test-sidecar`).